2014–2015 HEDS Research Practices Survey

 - Will receive a data file with their students’ responses from which they can generate reports.

 - Will not receive comparison data, frequency reports, and/or longitudinal reports.

-Institutions can administer the HEDS Research Practices Survey longitudinally and track how individual students change by resurveying them and connecting their responses over time.
-Institutions may choose from three longitudinal administration periods, shown below.
+Institutions can administer the HEDS Research Practices Survey longitudinally and track how individual students change by resurveying them and connecting their responses from each survey.
+Institutions may choose from three longitudinal administration periods, shown on the following page:

 |Longitudinal administration periods||1st administration||2nd administration||Purpose||Administration duration and window for start/end dates|

 |First-term longitudinal||Beginning of first term, survey entering first-year students||End of first term, survey same first-year students||